Skip to main content

 Procedure for voluntary dissolution

-Voluntary dissolution is generally a two-step process:
+Voluntary dissolution is generally a three-step process:

 1Written consent from the NYS Tax Department is not required for Limited Liability Companies.

-- File a final corporation tax return.
-Use the form you normally use, but mark an X in the box marked Final at the top of the return.
+• Use the form you normally use, and mark an X in the box marked Final at the top of the return.

-- If your corporation has filed all its returns and paid all its taxes, we’ll issue a written consent to dissolve the corporation.
+If your corporation has filed all its returns and paid all its taxes, we’ll issue a written consent to dissolve the corporation.
+If not, we’ll send you a letter telling you what you need to do before we can give our consent.

 Once you’ve obtained our consent and prepared the Certificate of Dissolution, you’re ready to file with the Department of State.
 Your filing must include: